WE'RE ABOUT TO UPGRADE YOUR EXPERIENCE

 START OFFICER TRAINING WITH A $10,000 SCHOLARSHIP

 RMC Scholarships are awarded to women and men who demonstrate they have the potential to develop into an outstanding Army Officer.
-Twelve Scholarships of $10,000 are awarded each year to successful applicants for the role of General Service Officer (GSO).
+Twelve Scholarships of $10,000 are awarded each year to successful applicants for the role of Army Officer.
 The three RMC Scholarship categories available are:

 - Leadership and Management Scholarship